Golliwog: United Kingdom

 In March 2007, Greater Manchester Police seized two golliwogs from a shop after a complaint that the dolls were offensive.
 In September 2008, a woman from Stockport claimed she was arrested for keeping a "golly doll" in her window.
 Greater Manchester Police denied this, and said she was arrested after a series of complaints of alleged racially aggravated behaviour were made against her.

-In February 2009, in an off-air conversation at the BBC, Carol Thatcher, the daughter of former British Prime Minister Margaret Thatcher, referred to the black French tennis player Jo-Wilfried Tsonga, who was competing in the Australian Open, as looking like a golliwog.
+In February 2009, in an off-air conversation at the BBC, Carol Thatcher, the daughter of former Prime Minister Margaret Thatcher, referred to the black French tennis player Jo-Wilfried Tsonga, who was competing in the Australian Open, as looking like a golliwog.
 The comment was considered by the BBC as "wholly unacceptable" and Thatcher was informed that unless she apologised she would no longer be a reporter on BBC's The One Show.
 Thatcher stated that it was a silly joke and declined to make an "unconditional apology".
 Thatcher said that her comment was a reference to the golliwog motifs that she saw in her childhood on jars of jam (made by Robertson's).
 In April that year, she was interviewed on The Andrew Marr Show, a BBC television programme, defending her use of the word.
 The French publication Sportsweek claimed that Thatcher, in talking about a previous competition, referred to another player as "the one who was defeated by the golliwog in the previous tour."
 The French publication, which showed a picture of Tsonga above a picture of a toy golliwog, claimed that Thatcher was "mortified" and that her comment was about the similarity of Tsonga's appearance to the doll that she had as a child.

 In March 2011, Conservative English politician Bill Etheridge and his wife, Star, resigned from the Conservatives after their membership was suspended following complaints from party members that they were photographed posing with knitted golliwogs on their Facebook profile pages as part of a protest against political correctness.

 In December 2013, a councillor in Brighton was forced to apologise for stating to a newspaper reporter that golliwogs were not racist.
 Councillor Dawn Barnett was defending a local shop which was selling golliwog drinks mats.
 She stated, "I said I can see no harm in them.
 They are nostalgic, I'm 72 years old.
 My generation grew up with them."
 Bert Williams, speaking on behalf of Brighton and Hove Black History Group, said the word "golliwog" was historically used to tease black people, of which he had personal experience.